Mexican artist and architectural researcher based in Chicago, USA and Pachuca, Mexico.

 Exhibition

-On March 19th, 2015, Florida’s emergency management chief Bryan Koon testified before the State Senate Budget Subcommittee on the news that the Federal Emergency Management Agency would pull federal funding from states that refuse to directly address climate change.
+On March 19th, 2015, Florida’s emergency management chief Bryan Koon testified before the State Senate Budget Subcommittee against the Federal Emergency Management Agency plat to pull federal funding from states that refuse to directly address climate change.

 In alignment with his position of climate change denial, Koon went through a series verbal gymnastics to avoid using the scientific term for our current catastrophic path in his statements.